JoeyV55/GiveMeLabeledIssues/README.md

 # GiveMeLabeledIssues
-Web platform to find new issues in a variety of open source projects relevant to your project domains!
+Web platform to find new issues in a variety of open source project issues relevant to your selected project domains!